IBM-Bluemix-Docs/mobilepush/push_template_message.md

 {: #limitations}

 - Currently, this feature is not supported on Safari
-- Variables in the notification template may not work if an app is force quit on iOS.
+- Variables in the notification template might not work if an app is force quit on iOS.
 The limitation is not in control of SDK but comes from iOS.